irinosochka/Out-Of-Office/README.md

 ## Database Setup

-- The database will be created automatically upon starting the backend server.
+- The database is created automatically when the backend server is started.
+- The Test Employee is automatically inserted into database after creation
-- The database name will be 'out_of_office'.
+- The database name is 'out_of_office'.
 - If the database already exists, the program will not create a new one.

 ## Using the Application